 20 Major Problems our India is dealing with!

-one week ago in Education
+4 months ago in Education

 India!
 The land of diversity which is glued by unity!
 The history of India goes back to more than five thousand years ago and can be traced back to the banks of the Indus River.
 This is where the first-ever Indian civilization flourished and gradually, it took the shape of a sub-continent.
 Today, India is the 7th largest country in the world in terms of land area; it has the second largest population.
 India is known for having the biggest democracy in the world.
 According to the World Bank, over the last 5 years, India’s economy has grown leaps and bounds and today, it has one of the strongest economies in the world.
 In terms of military power, India has the 3rd largest and 4th strongest army in the world.
 The system of Indian education is admired all over the globe, and over the years, some of the most successful people who are leading the corporate as well as the academic domain, globally have been the direct results of the top-class education system of India.